felix2000jp/spring-application-template/README.md

 openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out private.pem
 ```

+## Logs, traces and metrics

+This template includes Spring Boot Actuator with both the health and metrics endpoints enabled.

+For storing and viewing logs, traces and metrics this template uses the Grafana LGTM stack with an OpenTelemetry
+Collector.
+As for capturing telemetry data, the OpenTelemetry Java Agent is configured to run alongside the application
+and publish the data to the collector via grpc.

+There is also the `RequestIdHeaderFilter` which creates a unique id for every http request and adds this id to both the
+response headers and the MDC.
+You use this id for correlating logs and requests.
+Note that this id only tracks the http
+request and therefore cannot be used for tracking the entire trace, for that purpose use the trace_id attribute.

 ## GitHub's configuration, actions and applications

 This GitHub repository is a template repository.
 It is intended to be used as a start of point for new projects.
 As such